kwanLeeFrmVi/mcp-rag-server/README.md

 ## Environment Variables

 The server relies on several environment variables.
 These can be set at the system level or passed via your MCP client configuration.

+### Recommended Models

+- For Ollama: Use `nomic-embed-text` for stable performance
+- For LM Studio: You can use `granite-embedding-278m-multilingual`

 ### Default Environment Settings